abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

 1. Browse to **https://www.bing.com**.
 The page should not display.
 You may need to work through additional IE enhanced security pop-ups.

+1. Kindly refresh the page twice before initiating validation, as it may take a few minutes to take effect.

 <validation step="6cb758ec-f211-4b8d-a8cc-02b361092388" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review
 In this lab, you have completed: